 The idea behind the 5 Lands Walk is to connect “people to people” and “people to land”.

 Hence the stunning location of the walk and the art and entertainment by Aboriginal, cultural and local communities.

 During the event, shuttle buses circulate between 7.00 am - 5.00 pm.

 You are sure to spot migrating whales if walking during the winter solstice.

 If doing this walk during the warmer months, you’ll have plenty of opportunities to cool down in the ocean.

-To get there, head to Marine Parade in Macmasters Beach and park near the Surf Life Saving Club.
+To get to the 5 Lands Walk, head to Marine Parade in Macmasters Beach and park near the Surf Life Saving Club.